codebar/tutorials/sql/lesson1/tutorial.md

 ### Setting up tables

-We'll deal with the most common case of using SQL, which is to work with a relational db.
-SQL can be used to work with other data sets, but working with dbs is most common.
+We'll deal with the most common case of using SQL, which is to work with a relational database.
+SQL can be used to work with other data sets, but working with databases is most common.

-In a relat db, all data exists in one or more tables - no data exists anywhere else.
+In a relational database, all data exists in one or more tables - no data exists anywhere else.
 This will become clear to you soon.

 ## Set up our SQL environment